The terrible legacy of Blitz USA

 Michael, 11, was celebrating the holidays at his Aunt’s house last December.
-They roasted marshmallows the night before and he wanted to do it again.
-The fire in the fireplace was dying, so Michael went outside and saw the familiar red Blitz gas can.
-As Michael went to pour gas on the fire the entire can burst into flames, spreading to Michael’s clothes and skin.
+In the evening, the family lit a fire in their outdoor fireplace.
+Later, as the fire was dying, Michael went outside and saw the familiar red Blitz gas can.
+As Michael went to pour gas on the fire to rekindle it, the entire can burst into flames, spreading to Michael’s clothes and skin.

 Only the civil justice system allows Michael and others like him to hold Blitz USA accountable.

 Had Blitz USA spent a few extra pennies to install a metal flame arrester in the can, injuries could have been prevented and lives saved.
 Workplace standards require gas cans to have flame arresters.
 Yet gas cans sold to American consumers are not required to meet the same standard.
 And Blitz USA, responsible for 75 percent of all U.S. gas can sales, did not care.